 How do I make a Coulibiac of Salmon?

-After all of your ingredients are prepped and chilled it’s time to start assembling this dish.
+Make sure all of your ingredients are prepped and chilled before you begin to roll out the puff pastry and assemble this dish.

 The first step is to roll out the puff pastry dough to about 12 x 15 inches or slightly larger.